Post-World War II rise and fall of the amazing Harry Stonehill.

 “He was only exploring, trying to determine the structure of the earth when he hit oil at a mere 240 feet,” added the article.
 Stonehill reportedly said, “We were scratching the surface.
 We weren’t even using oil drilling equipment.
 We did it with a water rig.”

-But his well failed to produce commercial quantities of oil.
-The rest of the Philippine millionaire’s luck soon ran out.
+When the well failed to produce commercial quantities of oil, the rest of the Philippine millionaire’s luck ran out.

 Stonehill’s empire began falling apart when a U.S. Tobacco executive vice president became an informant for the FBI.
 The former executive reported he had confronted Stonehill and a partner “about massive illegalities in U.S. Tobacco.”